microsoft/rushstack/core-build/gulp-core-build-serve/README.md

 signature.
 Regardless of whether the untrust succeeds or not, the certificate and key are deleted from the user's home directory.

-To manually untrust the certificate, delete the files in the `.rushstack-serve-data` directory under your home directory and untrust the certificate with the `73 1c 32 17 44 e3 46 50 a2 02 e3 ef 91 c3 c1 b9` serial number.
+To manually untrust the certificate, delete the files in the `.rushstack` directory under your home directory and untrust the certificate with the `73 1c 32 17 44 e3 46 50 a2 02 e3 ef 91 c3 c1 b9` serial number.